 I stayed at the Talkeetna Hostel International and I loved my stay at this chilled and friendly hostel.
 They offer dorms and one private room at very affordable rates, and there is a communal kitchen so you can cut costs by cooking your own meals.
-It is walking distance from Talkeetna Air Taxi and the town center.
+It is walking distance from the town center.

 My close second choice of accommodation was the iconic Talkeetna Roadhouse, a historic inn with an incredible restaurant that is right on the main street in town.
 They have dorm rooms as well as hotel rooms.

 Other great options include Denali Fireside Cabin & Suites which offers studios, suites, and cottages, Talkeetna Alaskan Lodge – a classic Alaskan Lodge with mountain views, and the cozy Susitna River Cabins.

 If you are coming from Seward, Anchorage, or Denali National Park, and you don’t have a vehicle, you can catch the Park Connection Bus.